henryheyhey92/Art-Space/README.md

 This project uses a custom restful API to retrieve and display artwork information.
 The backend application is hosted on Heroku and is accessible from the front-end.
 The API is built using Node.js and Express.js.

-The API documentation can be found at [/api-docs](https://ps-project02-express.herokuapp.com/api-docs/) endpoint.

 # 4. Future Features to Implement

 ## 4.1 Additional Features to be implemented in the future